Main content | back to top

 Shell’s Oil Sands Business

-Canadian oil sands are one of the largest oil deposits on Earth.
-With global energy demand predicted to double in the first half of this century, they are an important part of global energy sources.
+Canada’s oil sands are the world’s third largest crude reserves.
+With global energy demand predicted to double in the first half of this century, they will continue to be an important part of the global energy mix.

-From avid environmentalists, to scuba-diving grandmothers, these women are not only experts in their fields but balance vibrant lives outside of work with their hobbies, families and community involvement.
-Find out more about the passions that drive their careers and successes as they work to sustainably unlock and develop one of the world's most challenging resources.
+From avid environmentalists, to scuba-diving grandmothers, find out what passions drive the careers and successes of these women as they work to sustainably unlock and develop one of the world's most challenging resources.